FDA approves first gene-editing treatment for human illness

 But the elation over the approvals was tempered by concerns the breakthrough treatments may not be accessible to many sickle cell patients.
 They require a complicated, arduous procedure that many hospitals are not equipped to provide.
 Many patients may find the treatment too physically and logistically daunting.
 They are also expected to be very expensive.

-"We have a lot more work to do" to make gene-editing treatments widely available," Doudna says.
+"We have a lot more work to do" to make gene-editing treatments widely available, Berkeley's Doudna says.

 Gene-editing, which allows scientists to manipulate the basic building blocks of life more easily than ever before, is being studied as a treatment for illnesses ranging from rare genetic disorders like muscular dystrophy to common ailments like cancer, heart disease, diabetes, AIDS and Alzheimer's.